FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

       REV (REV-31-1293)

-A Power Distribution Block helps to distribute the power to devices such as Control Hubs, Spark Minis, and more.
+Power Distribution Blocks help to distribute the power to devices such as Control Hubs, SPARKminis, and more.
 See :ref:`Game Manual Part 1<manuals/game_manuals/game_manuals:game manuals>`
 for a description of legal Power Distribution methods.
 The REV XT30 Power Distribution Block shown is only one option for distributing power, and is